kellykellogs/py-ECB-CA-2014/README.md

 EBA_ST_2014.py was added.
 This contians all metadata for the .cvs files, conversions codes between EBA nd ECB entity IDs.

-pyEBAtest101.py calculates the ECBs EU wide CET1 shorfall (B10) from EBA data for a test case (Eurobank Ergasias GR).
+pyEBAtest101.py calculates the ECBs EU wide CET1 shortfall (B10) from EBA data for a test case (Eurobank Ergasias GR).

+pyEBAtest103.py calculates the  shortfalls (B9 B10) taken into account restructuring plans.
+It prints a table for all banks under restructuring.